Adan-Macias/WineReview_Project/README.md

  # Dataframe filtering:
   - Scale intervals are generated with Dataframe boolean conditions.
-  - Intervals are specific to each wine rating such as Superior, Outstanding, Very Good, and Good.
+  - Intervals are specific to each wine rating such as Superior[95-100], Outstanding[90-94], Very Good[85-90], and Good[80-84].
-  - This process isolates the superior quality interval in overall wine industry which remains the target data.
+  - This process isolates the superior quality interval in overall wine 130k dataset which remains the target data.

  # Data visualization: Superior Wine Analysis and Overall Quality Distribution
  ### Pie Chart 1: